hpi-bp1819-naumann/shift-detector/docs/source/checks/distinction.rst

 Parameters
 ----------

-:ref:`distinction` provides the following parameter in order to improve
+:ref:`distinction` provides the following parameter in order to adjust
     the run time and the quality of the result:

 .. _columns: